laixintao/tmux-demo/PITCHME.md

 ### Cons
 - Slow -- unsure why, but keystrokes seem laggy No more issues with slowness
 - Multiplexing forces the whole session width and height to the smallest attached terminal
-- Has crashed multiple times on Mac OS X, losing the entire session
+- Has crashed multiple times on Mac OS X, losing the entire session(happened to me)
 - Has failed on Linux after upgrade, where I couldn't reconnect to my old session
-- Misses command keystrokes occasionally - ^A ^[ takes a few tries for copy mode
-- Can't move a pane from one window to another Fixed with the join-pane command
-- No line unwrapping (or "reflow" or "rewrap") after terminal width change (window resizing)

 +++